 Use this procedure to view IPsec statistics and counter values at the switch level for all IPsecenabled interfaces.

-- 1. In the navigation pane, expand the following folders: Configuration > Security > Control Path.
+- 1. In the navigation pane, expand Configuration > Security > Control Path.

 - 2. Click IPSec.

 - 3. Click the Global Stats tab.

 Global Stats Field Descriptions

 Use the data in the following table to use the Global Stats tab.